-Any breakdown of the skin, including wounds, lacerations and incisions, stimulate the body’s immune system.
+Any breakdown of the skin, including wounds, lacerations, and incisions, stimulates the body’s immune system.
 From the moment the skin is affected, the body attempts to close the wound and heal the break in the skin.
-This immune response results in the mobilization of white blood cells, inflammatory cells and protein to the site of injury.
+This immune response results in the mobilization of white blood cells, inflammatory cells, and protein to the site of injury.
 Initially, the skin swells and reddens and may even show signs of bruising.
 Over time, the repair cells and proteins diminish and a scar is formed.
-In the normal, healthy cat, properly healing, non-infected incisions typically heal within 10-14 days and a permanent scar forms within about 14-21 days.
+In a normal, healthy cat, properly healing, non-infected incisions typically heal within 10 – 14 days and a permanent scar forms within about 14 – 21 days.

 During the healing phase, it is imperative that you do not allow your cat to lick or chew at the incision.
 Tongues and mouths are full of bacteria and will only result in slowing healing and may even cause an infection.

 Infections, excess inflammation, an overwhelming immune system response to the incision, or a poorly functioning immune system can all result in poor healing or incision breakdown.
 Knowing how to detect a problem early is crucial in helping your cat heal.

 How the Incision Heals After Surgery